In true Vietnamese style the whole village comes out to wave us good bye

 We met an elderly lady sitting in front of the logs, with a great big smile she recites the tale of her black teeth.
 In her culture by dying your teeth black it protects them.

-Good-bye.
 We end up in pig pens, herd cattle and as it’s almost rice harvest prepare the baskets for the rice collection.
-Then we chop some wood, bring it to the village and store it, not forgetting to have a kick around with a ball that appears from nowhere, and before too long it’s time to leave these wonderful people.
+Then we chop some wood, bring it to the village and store it, not forgetting to have a kick around with a ball.
+That ball appears from nowhere, and before too long it’s time to leave these wonderful people.
 In true Vietnamese style the whole village comes out to wave us good bye.

 So how much would you pay for an experience like this? £50.00, £100.00, £200.00?
 Well this is Vietnam.
 We try to give them money – they just won’t take it but through our in-depth knowledge of the area a few second hand clothes go a long way and ensure that next time we come to the region we will be greeted by the same warm hospitality.

 It always amazes me.
-These people have little or no money and yet will throw their homes wide open to people they have never met, they will feed them and ensure they are safe and you will always be met with a huge smile.
+These people have little or no money and yet will throw their homes wide open to people they have never met.
+They will feed them and ensure they are safe and you will always be met with a huge smile.
 Vietnam is a place like no other.

 Our tours are built around our individual guests.
 We like to get to know you, what you want to see, what you like to do and any special requests.
 We then build a tour around your requirements adding in our “sprinkle of fairy dust” so you can really experience Vietnam the Vietnamese way!